-Before coming up with real estate investing strategies, it's important to figure out your personal finances.
+Before coming up with real estate investing strategies, it is important to figure out your personal finances.

-The last thing you want to do is spend a bunch of time looking at real estate investing software just to find the perfect property.
-Then, once you find it, you realize you’re not able to buy it because it’s out of your price range.
+The last thing you want to do is spend a bunch of time looking at real estate investing software just to find the perfect property, but then, once you find it, you realize you are not able to buy it because it is out of your price range.

-Side note: For every investment you make, you want to be sure that if you were to lose it all, your life wouldn't be drastically affected.
-This goes for real estate investing, stocks, angel investing, etc. Never take on more risk than you can handle.
+Side note: For every investment you make, you want to be sure that if you were to lose it all, your life would not be drastically affected.
+This goes for real estate investing, stocks, angel investing, etc. Never take on more risk than you can handle!

 Mortgage vs. buying all cash

 The next step is to learn about funding for real estate investing.